-The Hazardous Area Classification analysis shall include a report that identifies the Combustible Dust hazard areas that have been classified (for example: NFPA Class II Division 1, Division 2 or, European and China Standards Zones 20, 21, and 22), the extent and/or distances of these classified areas, and the type of electrical equipment that shall be used in these areas.
+The Hazardous Area Classification analysis shall include a report that identifies the Combustible Dust hazard areas that have been classified (for example: NFPA Class II Division 1, Division 2 or, European and China Standards Zones 20, 21, and 22), the extent/distances of these classified areas, and the type of electrical equipment that shall be used in these areas.

-The electrical connections of electrical circuits, electrical equipment, monitoring, and alarming devices located in Dust explosion Hazardous areas shall conform to the requirements of GB 50058 for operations based in China.
+The electrical connections of electrical circuits, electrical equipment, monitoring and alarming devices located in Dust explosion hazardous areas shall conform to the requirements of GB 50058 for China based operations.

-2.5 Dust Collection Systems
+2.5.
+Dust Collection Systems

-2.5.1 Dust Collection General Requirements
+2.5.1.
+Dust Collection General Requirements

-Where Combustible Dust is being transported, ductwork shall be constructed of noncombustible, conductive materials and shall be fabricated and assembled with smooth interior surfaces and internal lap joints that facie the direction of airflow.
+Where Combustible Dust is being transported, ductwork shall be constructed of noncombustible, conductive materials and shall be fabricated and assembled with smooth interior surfaces and with internal lap joints facing the direction of airflow.